-- 1 Appointment of Boards of Examiners - 1.1 Boards of Examiners are appointed on an annual basis. - 1.2 Each year the Joint Board of Study will confirm the appointment of partner institution Boards of Examiners. - 1.3 As set out in the Regulations, Boards of Examiners must include a Chair and at least one external examiner.
-Partner institutions are responsible for ensuring that the number and subject expertise of the external examiners is sufficient to cover the volume and range of the courses being examined and the associated assessments. - 1.4 Where recommendations for the appointment of Boards of Examiners include the reappointment of an external examiner for a fifth year or a potential conflict of interest (including a reciprocal arrangement between the partner institution and the external examiner's home department), the approval of the Academic Director of Partnerships on behalf of the Learning and Teaching Committee of Senate, is required. - 2 Liaison between Partner Institutions and External Examiners - 2.1 In accordance with paragraph 3.1 of the Code of Practice, partner institutions will provide external examiners with relevant information, as set out in Appendix 1 of the Code. - 2.2 In addition, new external examiners should be invited to visit the partner institution for a briefing to discuss the role (3.2 of the Code). - 3 Moderation Sample - 3.1 In accordance with paragraph 3.2 of the Code of Practice, the partner institution should agree with the external examiner the approach to the selection of the moderation sample, noting the minimum requirements set out in paragraph 3.5.1.
+1 Appointment of Boards of Examiners

+- 1.1 Boards of Examiners are appointed on an annual basis. - 1.2 Each year the Joint Board of Study will confirm the appointment of partner institution Boards of Examiners. - 1.3 As set out in the Regulations, Boards of Examiners must include a Chair and at least one external examiner.
+In liaison with partner institutions, UEA Academic Partnerships are responsible for ensuring that the number and subject expertise of the external examiners is sufficient to cover the volume and range of the courses being examined and the associated assessments. - 1.4 Where recommendations for the appointment of Boards of Examiners include the reappointment of an external examiner for a fifth year or a potential conflict of interest (including a reciprocal arrangement between the partner institution and the external examiner's home department), the approval of the Associate Pro-Vice-Chancellor of Partnerships and Apprenticeships on behalf of the Learning and Teaching Committee of Senate, is required.

+2 Liaison between Partner Institutions and External Examiners

+- 2.1 In accordance with paragraph 3.1 of the Policy, partner institutions will provide external examiners with relevant information, as set out in Appendix 1 of the Policy. - 2.2 In addition, new external examiners should be invited to visit the partner institution for a briefing to discuss the role (3.2 of the Policy).

+3 Moderation Sample

+3.1 In accordance with paragraph 3.2 of the Policy, the partner institution should agree with the external examiner the approach to the selection of the moderation sample, noting the minimum requirements set out in paragraph 3.5.1.